Angular vs React 2026: Complete Framework Guide

 • Automatic elimination of re-render cascades

-For most applications, the performance difference is negligible.
-Architecture decisions, code splitting, and lazy loading have greater impact than framework choice.
-For React-specific optimization strategies, see our React performance optimization guide.
+For most applications, performance differences are negligible.
+Architecture, code splitting, and lazy loading matter more.
+See our React performance optimization guide.

 Developer Experience Comparison